pyrmont/churlish/README.md

 You could use a wrapper around `libcurl` but now you need to compile your code and make sure you have the appropriate `libcurl` development package for your system.
-But your system almost certainly has `curl` already.
+But wait, your system almost certainly has `curl` already.
 Janet has excellent support for calling out to external executables.
 Can't we just do that?